// Code generated by "go test -run=Generate -write=all"; DO NOT EDIT.

 // a declared type.

-// - We say that a Named type is "resolved" if its RHS information has been
+// - We say that a Named type is "unpacked" if its RHS information has been

-// data, this may involve invoking a loader function to extract information
+// a lazy loader function to extract details from UIR as needed.

 // - We say that a Named type is "expanded" if it is an instantiated type and

-// type parameters in its underlying type and methods have been substituted
+// type parameters in its RHS and methods have been substituted with the type

-// with the type arguments from the instantiation.
-A type may be partially
+// arguments from the instantiation.
+A type may be partially expanded if some

 //